 Product related information required to be communicated to the targeted customers, and advertisement performs this function.

 Effective advertisement can create the urge within audience for a product.

 4. To expand product distribution

-particular product increases, the number of retailer and distributor involved in sale of that product also increases, hence product distribution get expanded.
+When the market demand of a particular product increases, the number of retailer and distributor involved in sale of that product also increases, hence product distribution get expanded.